Myth (song): Composition

+"Myth," was written on October 24, 2011.
+Like the rest of the tracks from Bloom, it was recorded within a seven-week period that same year at Sonic Ranch in Tornillo, Texas.
+It was additionally mixed at Electric Lady Studios in New York City.
+The song's title originated from the word "Myths" being written on Legrand's notebook, with nothing else written, with her additionally stating that the song "is a beautiful journey of what it takes to make something and to create something, and the vastness of that".

 Serving as the opening track for Bloom, "Myth" runs at a length of four minutes and 18 seconds.
 A dream pop track, it begins with a simple cowbell beat, arpeggiated keys and a build-up of live drums, along with a bass synth that begins playing before Legrand starts singing about 45 seconds in.
 She sings in the song's first verse, "Drifting in and out, you see the road you're on".
 Halfway through the song, there is a key change and Legrand sings in the chorus, with layers of echo, "Found yourself in a new direction / arrows falling from the sun".
 Marc Hogan from Spin referred to the song's instrumental arrangements as an "amalgam of sinuous guitars, glistening synths, galloping drums, hazy reverb".
 Ace Ubas from Beats Per Minute described the song's outro to have used a "pedal combo of distortion and delay".

-Release

-"Myth" was released on the band's website as a free download on March 7, 2012, through Sub Pop.
-The song was also posted onto the band's Twitter page.
-It was subsequently announced as the lead single from the band's fourth studio album, Bloom.
-On May 19, 2012, Beach House performed "Myth" on Late Show with David Letterman.
-Three days later, on May 22, they performed it on Later... with Jools Holland.
-The song also appeared on international song charts, reaching a peak of number 41 on the Mexico Ingles Airplay chart, number 40 on the UK Independent Singles chart, and number 56 on the Ultratip Bubbling Under chart for Belgium's Flanders region.
-On April 12, 2023, "Myth" received a gold certification by the Recording Industry Association of America (RIAA), denoting a total of 500,000 units sold in the United States.
+Reception and legacy